lammps/lammps/doc/src/Howto_lammps_gui.rst

 .. versionadded:: 1.6

-The *Find and Replace* dialog allows searching for and replacing text in the *Editor* window.

 .. image:: JPG/lammps-gui-find.png
    :align: center
-   :scale: 50%
+   :scale: 33%

+The *Find and Replace* dialog allows searching for and replacing text in the *Editor* window.

 The dialog can be opened either from the *Edit* menu or with the keyboard shortcut `Ctrl-F`.
 You can enter the text to search for.
 Through three check-boxes the search behavior can be adjusted:

-- If checked, "Match case" does a case sensitive search.
+- If checked, "Match case" does a case sensitive search; otherwise the search is case insensitive.

-- If checked, "Wrap around" starts searching from the start of the document, if there is no match found from the current cursor position until the end of the document.
+- If checked, "Wrap around" starts searching from the start of the document, if there is no match found from the current cursor position until the end of the document; otherwise the search will stop.

 - If checked, the "Whole word" setting only finds full word matches (white space and special characters are word boundaries).